Function Arguments and Parameters

 }

-What we call the variable outside the function does not correlate with what we call the parameter.
-Whilst they might contain the same value, they are two totally different variables.
+What we call the variable outside the function does not correlate with what we call the parameter that ultimately receives the value of that variable.
+Whilst they might contain the same value, they are two different variables.

-Arguments are not mapped to parameters by their name, rather, they are mapped by their order.
+Arguments are not mapped to parameters by their name, rather, they are mapped by their position.

 }